The power of metadata

 In contrast, labels produced through Centaur Labs’ collective intelligence approach can not only provide high accuracy, but also provide deep insights into the labels produced.
 The additional signal produced by collecting and aggregating multiple opinions from experts opens the door to several beneficial use cases.

 Since we collect multiple expert opinions for each case, we are able to develop a much richer understanding of the quality of the data.
-One particular insight we can measure is the inter-rater reliability or level of agreement/disagreement between our experts for a specific case.
+One particular insight we can measure is the level of agreement/disagreement between our experts for a specific case.

 Difficulty scores are reported on our platform for each case labeled: